 All Teach For America corps members (incoming, current, and alumni) have the opportunity to enroll in the highly- ranked Johns Hopkins University (JHU) School of Education’s online master’s program for Teach For America, leading to a Master of Science in Education (MSE) at a reduced cost.
 JHU accepts transfer credits.
 Their online format includes several support systems: Hopkins instructors to support educational pedagogy, real time discussions to ground the coursework in classroom context, and video-based platforms to support reflective practices – all aligned to Teach For America rubrics and expectations.
 You must currently be in the classroom in order to take advantage of this opportunity.
 JHU offers a course specifically for edTPA preparation during their program.

 For more information, visit the JHU website or contact the admissions team at email@example.com or at 1-877-JHU-SOE1.

 What to Expect

-The summer before you begin teaching, we host a six-week training session right here in Memphis, known as insitutue.
-At institute, our two key priorities are for you to build your leadership and to build your community.
+The summer before you begin teaching, we host a six-week training session right here in Memphis.
+During training, our two key priorities are for you to build your leadership and to build your community.
 You will spend time in professional development sessions designed to ensure you are ready for the first day of your fall teaching placement, with a focus on lesson planning and execution, classroom learning environment, building authentic relationships, and cultural competence.
 We’ll spend time together as a team exploring our Memphis GRIND values and learning about our city’s history and its present.
-In weeks two through six of institute, you’ll also teach a summer school class daily, with the support of your coach and learning cohort.
-Learn more about summer institute.
+In weeks two through six of training, you’ll also teach a summer school class daily, with the support of your coach and learning cohort.
+Learn more about summer training.

 Tentative dates: June 2-July 13

-Estimated institute costs: Room and board are covered during institute (either in university dorms, or via a stipend for those with existing housing in Memphis).
+Estimated training costs: Room and board are covered during training (either in university dorms, or via a stipend for those with existing housing in Memphis).
 We also provide transportation to the school site and all required off-campus activities throughout the summer.